redpesk-common/gps-binding/docs/2_installation.md

 #### Ubuntu 20.04 and 18.04

-Firstly, add the Redpesk "sdk" repository in the list of your packages repositories.
+Firstly, add the redpesk "sdk" repository in the list of your packages repositories.

 ```bash
 # Add the repository in your list